Skip to main content

 Emergency Preparedness

-Bug Out Bags It is strongly suggested that you create some family emergency procedures and plan ahead.
+In the event of an emergency or natural disaster, it may be necessary to evacuate your home for an extended period of time.
+It is strongly suggested that you create some family emergency procedures and plan ahead.
 Many people prepare by assembling the materials needed to sustain life for 72 hours.
-This is commonly referred to as a bug out bag, Go Bag, or “72 hour kit.”
-I would need to be easily grabbed at a moment’s notice if the need to evacuate should arise.
+This is commonly referred to as a bug out bag, go bag, or 72 hour kit.
+This bag should be easily accessible to grab at a moment's notice if the need to evacuate should arise.
+Contents of your bug out bag might include:

 • Food - MREs have a good shelf life.
-You may want spork, knife, cup, camp stove, etc.
+You may want a spork, knife, cup, can opener, camp stove, etc. Be sure to check your food supply regularly.
+Use the food before it goes bad, and replace it with new food.

-• Water - minimum 1 Liter per person per day.
-Include a refillable water bottle
+• Water - The suggested minimum amount of drinking water is 1 liter per person per day.
+You should include a refillable water bottle in your bag.

-• Clothing - Should have a couple of complete changes of clothes including underwear and socks.
-Work gloves are a helpful addition as is a hat.
+• Clothing - You should have a couple of complete changes of clothes, including underwear and socks.
+Work gloves are a helpful addition, as is a hat.
 A poncho can keep you dry and alive.
+If you have kids, make sure that you are keeping their current size of clothing in your bags.

 • First Aid Kit